ethereum/EIPs/EIPS/eip-1.md

 Transferring EIP Ownership
 --------------------------

 It occasionally becomes necessary to transfer ownership of EIPs to a new champion.
-In general, we\'d like to retain the original author as a co-author of the transferred EIP, but that\'s really up to the original author.
+In general, we'd like to retain the original author as a co-author of the transferred EIP, but that\'s really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the EIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the EIP.
 We try to build consensus around a EIP, but if that\'s not possible, you can always submit a competing EIP.

 If you are interested in assuming ownership of a EIP, send a message asking to take over, addressed to both the original author and the EIP editor.
-If the original author doesn\'t respond to email in a timely manner, the EIP editor will make a unilateral decision (it\'s not like such decisions can\'t be reversed :).
+If the original author doesn't respond to email in a timely manner, the EIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).

 EIP Editors
 -----------